 Pharsalus was the main city of Phthia, the southeastern part of the Thessalian plain, which is dominated by the river Enipeus and the Othrys mountains.
-In the archaic age, the town was governed by an aristocratic family that was known as the Echecratidae.
+In the archaic age, the town was governed by an aristocratic family that was known as the Echecratids.
 They survived as rulers into the classical age, as was usual in Thessaly.
-(For example, in Larissa and Crannon, the Aleuads and Scopads remained in power.)
+(For example, in Larisa and Crannon, the Aleuads and Scopads remained in power.)
 These families tried to obtain the office of tagos, which meant that they were some sort of "first among equals" in the Thessalian nobility.

 Echecratidas could not pass his office to his son Orestes, who was exiled in c.455 and unable to come back, even though he was supported by the powerful Athenians.
 About fifteen years later, the tageia was held by a man from another Pharsalian family, Daochos.
 In an inscription that was later erected, it is stated that "he ruled according to the law and not by the use of force", a compliment that shows that city life developed slowly.
 Daochos appears to have been ruler of Pharsalus and tagos until 413.

 At the beginning of the Peloponnesian War, in 431, the Thessalians sent troops to help Athens against Sparta.
 The leader of the Pharsalian contingent was a man name Meno, who may or may not have been a relative of the Thessalian Meno who gave his name to a dialogue by the philosopher Plato.